Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

 As detailed in our [announcement](https://farama.org/Announcing-The-Farama-Foundation) blog post, the Farama Foundation's greater goal is to create a unified and user-friendly ecosystem for open-source reinforcement learning software, for both research and industry.
 Shimmy plays an important role in this plan, by integrating popular external RL environments inside the Farama ecosystem.

-We plan to maintain Shimmy for the long term and are welcome to new contributions to support more external APIs.
+We plan to maintain Shimmy for the long term, and are welcome to new contributions to support additional APIs.

 ### Environments